Video Game: Viewtiful Joe

 - Hypocritical Humor: Hulk Davidson brags about how he gave Captain Blue his scar, then screams "Not in the Face!" when attacked.

 - Idiot Hero: Joe.
 In the anime, at least.

 - Justified Tutorial: In the first game, Joe is unsure how to use his V-Watch and has to be told how to use his powers by Captain Blue.

 - Keep Circulating the Tapes: In addition to never being dubbed in English, the second season of the anime was also never released on DVD in Japan.
 Oh, and it only aired once.
 Though Chinese subs of the first few Season 2 episodes crop up from time to time and the Spanish dub is readily available, you'll never find high-quality recordings for the Japanese track of Season 2, especially the later half.
 Trust us.

 - Killer Yo-Yo: Captain Blue Junior uses one in the anime, before he stars duel-wielding them in Henshin mode.

 - Laser Hallway: An incredible source of Fake Difficulty in the first game, since they move in 3D while you're limited to 2D, with terrible depth perception; also, they're hard to see while in Slow-mo, since the screen darkens.

 - Light Is Not Good: Dark Hero, Jet Black, the Final Boss of 2.

-- Queen Heinderella follows in Jet's footsteps for the second phase on her battle in Double Trouble, implying that this is a hereditary trait.
+- Queen Heinderella follows in Jet's footsteps for the second phase on her battle in Double Trouble, implying that the trait rubbed off at some point during their married years.
 However, since she actually isn't evil, Junko is invoking yet subverting this trope instead of playing it straight.

 - Luke, I Am Your Father: Silvia, Captain Blue is your dad.